Curiosity-AI-team/orca_robot/docs/DockerHelper.md

 ```

 This command will list all the remaining Docker images.
 The image with ID `a0eec34f4b62` should no longer appear in the list.

-### Caution

-Using the `--force` option can lead to data loss if the image is still in use by existing containers or if you might need the image later.
-Always make sure that the image is not in use and that you do not need it before forcibly removing it.

-Citations: